John Lewis (department store founder)

-John Lewis (24 February 1836 – 8 June 1928) was an English philosopher and town councillor, known for being the founder of the John Lewis department store on Oxford Street, London and the national John Lewis department store chain.
+John Lewis (24 February 1836 – 8 June 1928) was an English businessman and county councillor, known for being the founder of the John Lewis department store on Oxford Street, London and the national John Lewis & Partners chain of department stores.

 Early life

 John Lewis was born in Shepton Mallet, Somerset, England, and became an orphan at the age of seven.
 He was brought up by an aunt, Miss Ann Speed.
-Having served as an apprentice to a local draper from the age of fourteen he moved to London to become a silk buyer in the capital, working in Peter Robinson's Department Store at Oxford Circus by the time he was 20.
+Having served as an apprentice to a local draper from the age of fourteen, he moved to London to become a silk buyer in the capital, working in Peter Robinson's Department Store at Oxford Circus by the time he was 20.

 Business career

 Formation of John Lewis

 In 1864 John Lewis opened his own small drapery shop, John Lewis & Co., at 132 Oxford Street (later renumbered), on part of the same site as the present John Lewis department store.
 The business flourished and expanded and was rebuilt in the 1880s to form an all-encompassing department store.